-1982 - The Covenant - Fish and Ecumenical Outreach Ministries (E.O.M.)

-The Covenant between FISH and E.O.M. was intended to be a pledge of solidarity and cooperation between these two service organizations.
-Each one worked independently, each was supported by a core of churches and individuals, and each relied on dedicated volunteers to reach out to provide food, clothes, and other assistance.
+1982 - The Covenant - Fish and Ecumenical Outreach Ministries (E.O.M.): The Covenant between Fish and E.O.M. was intended to be a pledge of solidarity and cooperation between these two service organizations.
+Each one worked independently; each was supported by a core of churches and individuals; each relied on dedicated volunteers to reach out to provide food, clothes, and other assistance.
 In 1982, E.O.M. director Carletha Morris approached St. Bede pastor, Father George Zahn with the idea of a covenant.
 The Williamsburg Pastoral Council embraced this gesture of solidarity between two growing, all-volunteer service organizations.
 Each would retain its name and board of directors.
 E.O.M. would offer screening services for requests for money for fuel and utilities.
-Food and clothes requests would be met by the well-established FISH pantry and Clothes Closet, as well as the auxiliary pantries at E.O.M. and Hickory Neck Episcopal Church.
-Members of the clergy, volunteers from E.O.M. and FISH, and many community service workers joined in a beautiful service to commemorate their covenant at the church on Jamestown Island in September, 1982.
-The covenant pledged volunteers' faith and prayer support as they joined in serving the poor and needy in Williamsburg.
+Food and clothes requests would be met from the well-established Fish pantry and clothes closet as well as the auxiliary pantries at E.O.M. and Hickory Neck Episcopal Church.
+Members of the clergy, volunteers from E.O.M. and Fish and many community service workers joined in a beautiful service to commemorate their covenant at the church on Jamestown Island in September, 1982.
+The covenant pledged our faith and prayer support as we joined in serving the poor and needy in Williamsburg.

-The 1986 FISH directory reflects the joined resources of FISH and E.O.M., and a newsletter article from 1985 recalls the spirit and purpose of the covenant.
+The 1986 Fish directory reflects the joined resources of Fish and E.O.M. and a newsletter article from 1985 recalls the spirit and purpose of the covenant.

-Small Gestures, Big Changes

-It is stunning to reflect on the outcome of one person being inspired by a small article in a popular magazine.
+Small Gestures, Big Changes: It is stunning to reflect on the outcome from one person inspired by a small article in a popular magazine.

-Between 1975 and 1986, FISH in Williamsburg grew from a few dedicated volunteers to a prominent, reliable, and well-respected community resource.
-Every major church group and many smaller ones were drawn to recruit volunteers and provide support for FISH.
+Between 1975 and 1986, Fish in Williamsburg grew from a few dedicated volunteers to a prominent, reliable and well-respected community resource.
+Every major church group and many smaller ones were drawn to recruit volunteers and provide support for Fish.
+Among the things that didn't change are an all-volunteer staff and the deep commitment volunteers share for the spirit of caring and compassion for their neighbors.

 This history is unfinished and remains a draft.
 We invite others to supply additional details and correct errors and omissions.
-We welcome recollections of the events that began in the late 1980s leading to the current location in the Historic Triangle Building and operations today.
+We welcome and recollections of the events that began in the late 1980's leading to the current location in the Historic Triangle Building and operations today.

-On December 1, 2014, the founders and first volunteers of FISH in Williamsburg met to recall its early years.
-Ling Ngo and Nancy Lubranobrowse review a directory of volunteers titled: St. Bede's Fish Organization, 1979-1980.
+On December 1 2014, the founders and first volunteers of Fish in Williamsburg met to recall early years.

+Ling Ngo and Nancy Lubrano browse a directory of volunteers titled: St. Bede's Fish Organization, 1979-1980.